 The golf course is primarily oriented in an east-west configuration below Ridge View Street and spans over to the east side of Camarillo Springs Road, with a smaller portion branching to the southwest.
 In 1972, the Los Angeles Times recorded the construction of the adjacent \$3.5 million Camarillo Springs Country Club Village, a mobile-home community featuring sunken double-wide mobile homes.
-Residents of the all-adult community received special privileges at the neighboring golf course, such as early morning entrance.
+Residents of the all-adult community received special privileges at the neighboring golf course, such as early morning entrance (Green 1972).
 The residences were sited at the western and south-central edges of the golf course, sandwiched between the course and the toe of the mountain slope.

 Over time, the Camarillo Springs Golf Course changed in size and configuration.
 Between 1980 and 1989 the western portion of the course was expanded further to the south.
 Between 1989 and 1994 a new section of Ridge View Street was constructed through what had been the northeastern edge of the golf course.
 The property that as a result was located on the north side of the street (near the U.S. Route 101 off-ramp) discontinued being used as part of the golf course and was sold for redevelopment.
 An office park was developed on the former golf course property between 2002 and 2005.
-Additionally, in the early to mid-2000s a housing development and commercial center were constructed adjacent to the golf course and its parking lot, fronting Camarillo Springs Road.
+Additionally, in the early to mid-2000s a housing development and commercial center were constructed adjacent to the golf course and its parking lot, fronting Camarillo Springs Road (UCSB Map & Imagery Lab 1975 and 1999; NETRonline, various; Google Earth, various).

-Over the years, various features across the golf course have been modified.
+Over the years, various features across the golf course have been modified (Warne 2020).
 Putting greens, tee boxes, water hazards and bunkers (sand traps) have been added, removed or relocated.
-In particular, the current hole 12 (which used to be hole 1) at the northeast edge of the property was shortened when Ridge View Street was extended and a portion of the golf course sold as described above, and later modified twice again; bunkers north of the driving range were removed; water hazards have been added at the northeastern edge of the golf course and slightly northwest of the driving range; the western area of the golf course was enlarged; and the alignment of paved paths has been modified.
+In particular, the current hole 12 (which used to be hole 1) at the northeast edge of the property was shortened when Ridge View Street was extended and a portion of the golf course sold as described above, and later modified twice again; bunkers north of the driving range were removed; water hazards have been added at the northeastern edge of the golf course and slightly northwest of the driving range; the western area of the golf course was enlarged; and the alignment of paved paths has been modified (Warne 2020; UCSB Map & Imagery Lab 1975 and 1999; NETRonline, various; Google Earth, various).
 A new restroom building was constructed in the Spanish Revival style in 1999 which is not in keeping with the original concrete and wood Modernist-style buildings.
 New black tee boxes were added to all the holes on the course over the last twenty years to increase yardage.
-The par was also changed on various holes.
+The par was also changed on various holes (Warne 2020).
 At present, water hazards in the north-central portion of the golf course are largely overgrown with reeds and other plants so that the water bodies are almost not visible.
-Two water hazards in the rear (east) of the clubhouse/ restaurant building, based on visual observation.
+Two water hazards in the western portion of the golf course are dry.
+It is also likely there was an addition constructed at the rear (east) of the clubhouse/restaurant building, based on visual observation.
 The vertical wood siding differs here, and directly abuts a cylindrical support post.